hms-dbmi/hail-on-EMR/README.md

 a) **A valid EC2 key pair**.
 For additional details on how to create and use your key, visit: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

-b) A configured `CLI`.
-If your `CLI` has been previously configured, the tool will use this previously configured account.
-If you want to configure a new one, from your terminal type `aws configure`
+b) **A configured `CLI` account**.
+If your `CLI` account has been previously configured, the tool will use it.
+If you want to re-configure a to use under a specific account or a different user, at the terminal type `aws configure`

 ### EMR `cloudformation`

-Open your terminal in MAC or Linux and clone this repository: `git clone https://github.com/hms-dbmi/hail02-on-EMR`.
+Open your terminal and clone this repository: `git clone https://github.com/hms-dbmi/hail02-on-EMR`.

 1. `cd` into the `hail02-on-EMR/src` folder and with the text editor of your preference open the configuration file: `hail02_EMR.yaml`.
 This file will be used to provide information necessary to create the cluster.
-Fill in the fields as necessary using your personal key and security groups information and save your changes.
+Fill in the fields as necessary using your personal key and security groups (SG) information and save your changes.
 See configuration details below:

 ```yaml
 config: